-To accept a grant in an amount not to exceed \$50,000 under the terms offered by the Government; nat the Mayor Association are hereby authorized and empowered to take all action ne nstruments as may be required in regard to or as evidence of such grant in said grant agreement(s). -
+17. To accept a grant in an amount not to exceed \$50,000 under the terms offered by the Government; that the Mayor and Director of Finance of the Association are hereby authorized and empowered to take all action ner or appropriate in the execution of all written instruments as may be required in regard to or as evidence of such grant to operate the facility under the terms offered in said grant agreement(s). -